The Ciphertext Outlives Its Key

 What can actually be done

-There is no version of this problem where the right response is to wait and see.
-The traffic is being collected now, and the migration path is long.
+There is no version of this problem where the right response is to wait for certainty.
+The migration path is long, while the exposure concerns data whose confidentiality horizon may span decades.

 The useful posture, for any organisation holding long-lived genetic or biometric data, involves three things, none of which are primarily about cryptography.

 The first is the inventory.
 Not an audit for compliance, but an operational map of where cryptographic primitives are used, what their replacement paths look like, and who owns each migration.
 This is slow work, and it does not produce visible deliverables until it is complete.
-It is also the prerequisite for everything else.
+It is also the prerequisite for everything else Source 1 CISA, NSA and NIST, "Quantum-Readiness: Migration to Post-Quantum Cryptography", August 2023 All sources accessed 10 July 2026. https://www.cisa.gov/resources-tools/resources/quantum-readiness-migration-post-quantum-cryptography Source 10 National Cybersecurity Center of Excellence, "Migration to Post-Quantum Cryptography" All sources accessed 10 July 2026. https://www.nccoe.nist.gov/projects/building-blocks/post-quantum-cryptography .

 The second is a procurement posture.
 New contracts for infrastructure, instruments, and cloud services should require crypto-agility as a functional requirement, not an aspirational one.
 Specifically: support for hybrid classical-plus-post-quantum schemes during the transition, defined algorithm replacement pathways, and clear vendor commitments on migration timelines.
-The cost of adding these requirements now is trivial compared to the cost of not having them in five years.
+The cost of adding these requirements now is modest compared with discovering later that a critical platform has no supported migration path.

 Closing